All students deserve an education that inspires them, encourages their curiosity, and prepares them for success.

 Further Pension Improvements

 Our organization has continually fought for pension relief for all.
 Last year, we won the first improvement to our pension in 38 years.
-This year, we’re continuing the fight toward restoring what was promised to dedicated public workers.
+It was a difficult legislative year for funding, but we saw some movement on 135 days for parental/medical leave and teacher survivor benefits.
+We will go back to Smith Hill ready to continue the fight toward restoring what was promised to dedicated public workers.

 Other important items on our agenda

-We will work together with the labor movement and allied organizations on issues.
+We worked together with the labor movement and allied organizations on issues.
 Some we’ve championed in the past and will continue to advocate for.

 Healthy School Meals for All